jamesbayly/subql_transfers/README.md

-# SubQuery - Transactions List
+# SubQuery - Starter Package

 This simple SubQuery lists all transactions for a given account, try it out on our [Explorer](https://explorer.subquery.network/subquery/jamesbayly/transaction-list)